 Spina Bifida

-Spina Bifida is aย Spina Bifida developmentcongenital development disorder caused by incomplete closure of the Embryonic neural tube that leads to the bony defect in the vertebral canal through which the spinal Card, nerve root, and meanings come out of the canal or protrude.
+Spina Bifida is a congenital development disorder caused by incomplete closure of the Embryonic neural tube that leads to the bony defect in the vertebral canal through which the spinal Card, nerve root, and meanings come out of the canal or protrude.
 The first stage of development defect of spina bifida occurs in the first two to three weeks after conception before the mother knows she is pregnant.
 The defect can occur anywhere along the length of the spine but most commonly occurs in the lower back.
 The severity of the defect varies greatly from one individual to another ranging from no noticeable impact to severe paralysis and loss of sensation Lesions higher in the spinal column result in more weakness of the trunk and possibly the arms as well as the legs because the nerves that control the bowel and bladder are located on the lowest part of the spine.
 The function of those organs will likely be compromised in all clinically significant cases.
 Milo meningocele is the most common type of spina bifida presents as a sec of exposed meninges or spinal cord membranous coverings frequently containing parts of the spinal cord and the nerves attached to it.
 When a baby is born with this condition, it is critical to surgical repair, the defect and cover the lesion with skin within the first 24 to 72 hours after birth to prevent infection in the nervous system and further nerve damage in children born with Milo meningocele will also have hydrocephalus.

 Hydrocephalus occurs when the cerebrospinal fluid flow is obstructed or blocked then pressure from the fluid may build the ventricular system causing the brain and skull to expand.